atxwang/atxwang.github.io/_posts/recent events.md

 i didn't want this to be my first post. it's not well-organized---it is scattered, vulnerable. it is a barely curated collection of my own shitty writing, articles and essays i keep rereading and reading, songs i keep listening to over the past several months. angry unformed thoughts coalesce.

-everyone believes they are empathetic, altruistic on some fundamental level. yet statistics, history, headlines---the pure *mass* of things---blind us. it is human nature to only start caring when
+everyone believes they are empathetic, altruistic on some fundamental level. yet statistics, history, headlines---the pure *mass* of things---blind us. it is human nature to only start caring when you hear the bombs

 ---
 **selected quotes**